Symphony (Webern): Orchestration

-Tone Row
+Tone row

 Webern saw variations as "the primeval form" which yields "the most comprehensive unity".
 He pointed to the second Netherland school's use of canons as the simplest method of variation because "everyone sings the same thing", and a great deal of material can be generated through simple methods like reversing or inverting the melody.
 Almost the entire Symphony is a series of canons, turning it into a kind of "essay in symmetry".

-Webern used the same tone row for both movements.
-The material is even more cohesive because the second half of the row is derived from the first, a technique Webern relied on extensively.
+He used the same tone row for both movements.
+The material is even more cohesive because the second half of the row is derived from the first, a technique he relied on extensively.
 The first six notes (hexachord) are transposed up a diminished fifth and reversed to generate the last six notes.
 These symmetries are part of what make the Symphony one of the most unified works of its type.
 Since it is a mirrored row, there are only 24 permutations instead of the usual 48.